-What is an influencer?
+What is an Influencer? - simply explained

-Among the most popular and successful influencers in Germany are Bibi's Beauty Palace and Younes Zarou.
-While Bibi focuses on YouTube with posts on topics such as beauty, fashion and lifestyle, Younes is Germany's most successful TikTok star.
-He offers his more than 47 million followers (as of June 2022) creative videos in which visual effects play a major role.
+Younes is the most successful TikTok star in Germany (April 2023).
+He offers his more than 53 million followers (as of June 2023) creative videos in which visual effects play a major role.
 His trademark: He posts explanatory videos about the effects used (making-ofs) afterwards.

 Influencers are particularly attractive to the advertising industry because they have a high level of credibility in their community and tend to have the status of friends.
 If they advertise a product, their fans often perceive this as a recommendation from a valued person.
 And while people tend to look critically at traditional advertising, they are much more favorably disposed toward recommendations from friends.